RedHat-Healthcare/iDaaS-Connect/iDaaS-Connect-ThirdParty/README.md

 ## Defects/Bugs
 All defects or bugs should be submitted through the Git Hub Portal under the
 <a href="https://github.com/RedHat-Healthcare/iDAAS-Connect-ThirdPartyt/issues" target="_blank">issues tab</a>

-## Chat and Collaboration
-You can always leverage <a href="https://redhathealthcare.zulipchat.com" target="_blank">Red Hat Healthcare's ZuilpChat area</a>
-and find all the specific areas for iDAAS-Connect-ThirdParty.
-We look forward to any feedback!!

 If you would like to contribute feel free to, contributions are always welcome!!!!